Fishing For Brook Trout In Ontario

 Please practice and promote the release of all resident trout and help make our fishery great for everyone.

-Brook trout reside in the upper reaches of most rivers and in the smaller creeks and tributaries where the water stays cold and clean year round.
+Ontario brook trout often live in the upper parts of most Ontario rivers or in the smaller streams and tributaries where there is plenty of tree cover and lots of cold groundwater.
+These are the areas where the water stays the coldest all year long.
 Some rivers may have over a dozen small tributaries cold enough to support brook trout.

 Brook trout will remain in these rivers throughout their entire lifespan and many of the little creeks that enter these rivers have populations of brook trout in them but the hard part is finding access to fish for them, please respect other peoples property and do no trespass.